AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/interfaces/page.pageapi.md

 ▸ **shellRedirect**(`path`: string): *void*

 Redirects to another unified shell solution.
-Path should be the complete relative path of a valid unified shell solution url (i.e. if shellRedirect is called from /target to /analytics, the path paremeter would need to start with /analytics).
+Path should be the complete relative path of a valid unified shell solution url - for example, if shellRedirect is called from /target to /analytics, the path paremeter would need to start with /analytics.
 Query and hash are optional.

 ***Example:***